 “The rose seems too artificial to be worth anything...”

-Though the rose committed no sin, in that moment, it had lost all value to Karina.
-It’s symbol was no longer one of truth.
+Though the rose committed no sin, at that moment, it had lost all value to Karina.
+Its symbol was no longer one of truth.
 That love that Mim had intended to convey with that rose, was a love that was no longer real.
 It had become artificial.